Southern and Eastern Scalefish and Shark Fishery

 - 7 stocks (19%) were classified as overfished

 - 3 stocks (8%) were classified as uncertain if overfished.

 A stock is considered to be overfished where biomass (or its proxy) is estimated to be below the limit reference point.
 Typically, the limit reference point is set at the HSP proxy level of 20% of unfished levels (0.2B0).
-The SESSF includes several stocks that are classified as overfished (that is, the current biomass is estimated to be below the limit reference point).
-These overfished stocks are blue warehou (Seriolella brama), eastern gemfish (Rexea solandri), gulper sharks (Centrophorus harrissoni, C. moluccensis, C. zeehaani), school shark (Galeorhinus galeus), redfish (Centroberyx affinis), and orange roughy (Hoplostethus atlanticus) in two zones (southern and western).
+The SESSF includes 7 stocks that are classified as overfished (that is, the current biomass is estimated to be below the limit reference point).
+These overfished stocks are blue warehou (Seriolella brama), eastern gemfish (Rexea solandri), gulper sharks (Centrophorus harrissoni, C. moluccensis, C. zeehaani), school shark (Galeorhinus galeus), redfish (Centroberyx affinis), and orange roughy (Hoplostethus atlanticus) in 2 zones (southern and western).
 AFMA continues to work with stakeholders to control the level of fishing mortality applied to these stocks.
-Overfished stocks with an uncertain fishing mortality status in 2018 are blue warehou, eastern gemfish, gulper sharks, orange roughy southern and western, school shark and redfish.
+Overfished stocks with an uncertain fishing mortality status in 2019 are blue warehou, eastern gemfish, gulper sharks, orange roughy southern and western, school shark and redfish.
 It is important to note that the change to an uncertain fishing mortality status for orange roughy in the southern and western zones in 2019 was not brought about through additional information or new data.
 It stemmed from the need to ensure consistency in the status applied to stocks that have no recent validation of biomass and therefore no reliable indicators to determine whether the current level of fishing mortality will allow the stock to rebuild to above the limit reference point within a biologically reasonable time frame.

 8.5 Economic status